 Making Sense of Alzheimer’s offers a broad range of resources for families and caregivers.
 It is produced by the Neurodegenerative Disease Ethics and Policy Program at the University of Pennsylvania and the Outreach, Recruitment and Education Core of the National Institute on Aging-designated Alzheimer’s Disease Center at Penn.

 The Alzheimer’s Association is a nationwide organization that provides care and support to people with Alzheimer’s and other dementia and their caregivers.
 The 24/7 Helpline, 800-272-3900, will connect you to support groups, education programs, care consultation, resources, or your local office.
+A number of care training resources are available from the Alzheimer’s Association.

 Penn Memory Center (Philadelphia, PA) offers classes, support, and a wide range of information on Alzheimer’s disease and brain aging–related topics.
 Some examples of their offerings for caregivers are Virtual Caregiving Forums and Caregiver Class, as well as a Time Out Respite Care program with the participation of college students in the Philadelphia area.
 Other programs are intended for both caregivers and their loved ones, including Memory Café, dance, cognitive fitness, and comedy.
 Most programs are online and open to the general public.
 You can learn more and optionally subscribe to their email updates here.